TFHRC-ABML/AutoHWTT/README.md

 This repository hosts the official implementation of **AutoHWTT**.

-**AutoHWTT** is a user-friendly GUI developed in Python to assist pavement engineers in analyzing Hamburg Wheel Tracking Test (HWTT) results for asphalt mixtures.
+**AutoHWTT** is a user-friendly GUI developed in Python to assist pavement engineers in analyzing Hamburg Wheel Tracking Test (HWTT) data for asphalt mixtures.
 The tool offers the following key features:

-- **Data Preparation**: Import raw HWTT results (recorded passes and their corresponding rut depths) for visualization and allow users to specify the valid portion of the data for analysis.
+- **Data Preparation**: Import raw HWTT data (recorded passes and their corresponding rut depths) for visualization and allow users to specify the valid portion of the data for analysis.
 - **Data Analysis**: Perform three distinct analysis methods:
   1. Two-Part Power (2PP) model (proposed by TFHRC ABML),
   2. Yin et al. (2014) model,